Dudley Clarke: 'A' Force

 At first Clarke worked alone and in secret, under the official title "Intelligence Officer (special duties) to the Commander-in-Chief".
 He had neither staff nor official mandate, and worked from a "converted bathroom" at the British Army headquarters, Cairo.
 His cover role was to establish a regional department for MI9, the less secret organisation tasked with helping Allied servicemen in escape and evasion tactics.
 Far from being a token cover, Clarke ran MI9's Middle East department, in tandem with his deception work, until August 1944.
 Clarke's one-man show in deception was not to last long.

 In January 1941 Clarke began Operation Abeam, fabricating the existence of a British paratrooper regiment in the region.
 It would be two years before such troops reached the Mediterranean, but Clarke hoped to play on Italian fears of an airborne assault.
 He created a fictional 1st Special Air Service Brigade, using faked documents, photographs and reports, which leaked back to the Italians.
-He even dressed two soldiers in "1 SAS" uniforms and set them to wander around Cairo, Port Said and Alexandria hinting at missions in Crete or Libya.
+He dressed two soldiers in "1 SAS" uniforms and set them to wander around Cairo, Port Said and Alexandria hinting at missions in Crete or Libya.

-By March, Clarke had another scheme in the works, a deception cover for Operation Cordite, the 6th Infantry Division invasion of Rhodes.
-His work interviewing locals about the Greek island could not be associated with the 6th so he adopted the guise of 'A' Force.
+By March, Clarke had another scheme in the works, a deception cover for Operation Cordite, the 6th Infantry Division invasion of the Greek island Rhodes.
+His work interviewing locals about the island could not be associated with the 6th so he adopted the guise of 'A' Force.
 The name was intentionally vague, designed to add to the mythology of his fictional airborne unit.
 Although at first only a cover name, the department soon became real and took control of deception in the region.
 On 28 March 1941 Clarke requisitioned No. 6 Sharia Kasr-el-Nill, Cairo – opposite 6th Division HQ and below a brothel – and in April received an official mandate for his department.
 "Advanced Headquarters 'A' Force" moved into their new offices on 8 April 1941 and Clarke began to recruit his staff.

 Clarke's airborne SAS had another legacy.
 In May 1941 David Stirling, an injured member of the early 8 Commando, envisioned a new special forces unit consisting of small commando teams intended to operate behind enemy lines.
 Clarke gave the project his full backing, and the unit was named "L" Detachment, Special Air Service – in part to help solidify the existence of the larger fictional force in the minds of the enemy.
 Stirling's force later evolved into the modern-day Special Air Service.
 Clarke therefore had a hand in the formation of three famed military units.

 Phantom forces, of which the SAS was only Clarke's first, played a crucial part in deception operations during the war – including along the Western Front in 1944 – but for the rest of April 1941 he worked hard to build his department.